 To balance and alleviate this condition, nutritional medicine advices taking potassium, sodium and sulfur as appropriate, from natural food sources.
 Carrot juice is a good source of potassium, as are potatoes (especially peelings), bananas, apricots, oranges, tomatoes and rice bran.
 For natural sodium, celery juice is recommended, as are kelp, Irish moss, dulse and olives.
 Finally, some foods rich in sulfur are eggs, onions, garlic and apricots.

-The emotional side of colds
+The emotional side of colds and flu

 Often, a common cold signals an emotional cleansing process and a search for clarity.
 There might be some mental confusion when the person feels that many things are happening at the same time.
 Therefore, the person wishes to retire and be left alone for a while to process and order various ideas and feelings.
 While in this state, the Ayurvedic, homeopathic and natural medicine remedies suggested in this article can be helpful not only to alleviate the common cold physical condition but also to balance the person’s energy and mood to better process the ideas and feelings surrounding the physical condition.